-Jasper Vandenbogaerde

-C&P Productivity & BCP Project Manager, Danone

-e-Hug Designed to Protect Spain
+Jasper Vandenbogaerde C&P Productivity & BCP Project Manager, Danone tonnes of plastic expected to be eliminated e-Hug Designed to Protect Spain

 A Spanish drink producer came to us with a request to develop a more sustainable solution to ship individual glass bottles.
 The previous packaging consisted of an outer box, that was filled with a selection of plastic material, such as bubble wrap and polystyrene in order to protect the single bottle during shipment.